SoftwareFlow/vip_taxi/README.md

 # **Install**

 Upload the "vip_taxi" in your ressource folder.
 Dont forget to "start vip_taxi" or "ensure vip_taxi" in your server.cfg - Enjoy your drive!
-0. resources
-      example_resource
-      vip_taxi (install it here, in your resource folder)
-      another_resource

 # **In-Game**
 *Create a Waypoint first*